jerehupanen/Cyber-Security-Base-2021-Course-Project-I/README.md

 While working on the website, I got a little excited and added some unnecessary extra functionality and pages that are not needed in testing and might have some flaws or bugs, but I made sure to provide fixes for all 5 flaws explained below.

-The repository can be found here: [GitHub Pages](https://pages.github.com/)
+The repository can be found here: https://github.com/jerehupanen/Cyber-Security-Base-2021-Course-Project-I/

 To use the website, extract the files and run the following command in your prompt of choice:
 ```